Although they haven’t yet filed for divorce, the marriage between business and Web technology is far from a harmonious one, a new study suggests.

 Toronto-based consulting firm Towers Perrin last week released the results from its inaugural e-Track survey.
 Conducted this past summer, the study polled 232 executives across North America and found that just 15 per cent of respondents felt their companies had fully met their expectations from Web technology.

 This number plummeted to four per cent when the focus was specifically on results from Web-based HR activities, Towers Perrin said.

-Despite disappointing results and economic pressures to contain costs, the survey also found that two-thirds of respondents will either maintain or increase investments in Web technology.
+Despite disappointing results and economic pressures to contain costs, the survey also found that two-thirds of respondents would either maintain or increase investments in Web technology.

-Less than a quarter of respondents felt their company would reduce tech investments, particularly in areas where online technologies could potentially produce efficiency and cost-savings benefits.
+Less than a quarter of respondents felt their company would reduce technical investments, particularly in areas where online technologies could potentially produce efficiency and cost-savings benefits.

 A successful marriage between business and technology is based on a comprehensive implementation plan to fully realize the potential of Web technology, said Minaz Lalani, Canadian e-business group leader at Towers Perrin.
 The survey suggests that companies need to ensure that a proper infrastructure and resources are in place in order to complete projects.

 “When companies got into these Web projects, I think they did not clearly articulate what the expectations were from it.
 They did more what I call qualitative analysis,” Lalani said.

 “Project plans were based on getting something put up there – online sales channels, customer relationship tools (but) what was missing was a quantitative set of metrics.”